What is HTTPS?

 Still not convinced?
 Here are a few more reasons why moving to HTTPS will be rewarding for your website.

+Security was also the number one benefit we heard from experts during our #SEMrushchat on HTTPS.
 Websites in e-commerce or banking that process private payment information on a daily basis simply can’t afford to mishandle information or suffer from an attack.
 With HTTPS, you will protect more information and maintain a solid reputation, which is crucial as an online business that handles personal information.

 GlobalSign, an SSL and Internet company, conducted a European web security survey that discovered over 9 out of 10 Internet users were more likely to trust a website if it displays security indicators and more likely to leave details or make a purchase when they know that their data is sent over a secure connection.
 One of the findings from the GlobalSign study was the point that the green “https” lock sign that appears in your browser on an HTTPS site provides a sense of security and reassurance to users that their personal information is safe on the Internet.

-Starting in January 2017, Chrome 56 has been labelling HTTP pages with password fields or credit card forms as “not secure.”
+Starting in January 2017, Chrome 56 has been labelling HTTP pages with password fields or credit card forms as “ not secure.”
 For an example of how this will appear, look at this website.
 See the “Not Secure” label?

 This is an attempt to curb web users away from HTTP sites and encourage webmasters and developers to build sites on the “secure” HTTPS.
-To avoid your pages from this label, this Google Developers post suggests making sure all input fields and forms containing <input type=password> on your site are served over HTTPS.
+To avoid your pages from this label, this Google Developers post suggests making sure all input fields and forms containing<input type=password> on your site are served over HTTPS.
 Ideally, your entire site should be on HTTPS, but you can avoid the “not secure” label by serving credit card and password form pages on a secure layer.

 Better Referral Data